 The Binance Coin (BNB) is many things.
 A utility token that is used to trade crypto, a development protocol to build dApps and issue tokens, a rewards coin that incentives hodling & spending – the list goes on.
 Adoption on BNB is growing as fast as the exchange itself.

 However, is this growth likely to taper off and is BNB still worth using?

 In this Binance coin review, I will give you everything that you need to know.
 I will also take a look at the long term price potential and growth prospects of BNB.

 What Is Binance?

-The first thing I want to explain to set the background, is what Binance is.
-Binance is currently the largest cryptocurrency exchange on the planet, with nearly $1.5 billion in trading volume every single day.
+Binance is currently the largest cryptocurrency exchange on the planet, with nearly $1bn in trading volume every single day.
 What makes that particularly amazing is that the exchange has only just launched in mid-2017 – on July 14, 2017 to be exact.